devnull-cz/c-prog-lang/modules/heap-memory-woes.md

 ## Correctness

-- use after free: read/write memory that is part of memory chunk that was free'd
+- Use after free: read/write memory that is part of memory chunk that was free'd
-  - *dangling pointer* is often the cause of this; e.g. a structure contains pointer to heap allocated memory which is freed at some point of time and the pointer is still used to access the memory afterwards.
-In the meantime some other part of the program could have allocated piece(s) of the free'd memory.
+  - *Dangling pointer* is often the cause of this; e.g. a structure contains a pointer to heap allocated memory which is freed at some point of time and the pointer is still used to access the memory afterwards, and expected data could be found in there, or not - in the meantime some other part of the program could have allocated piece(s) of the free'd memory.
-  - the way to detect/prevent this is to set the pointer to `NULL` after freeing it
+  - The way to detect/prevent this is to set the pointer to `NULL` after freeing it.
-- double free: free already free'd buffer
+- Double free: free already free'd buffer
-  - can corrupt internal heap allocator structures if it does not track the state of memory chunks
+  - Can corrupt internal heap allocator structures if it does not track the state of memory chunks
-  - use static/dynamic analysis and/or heap allocator with the ability to detect this
+  - Use static/dynamic analysis and/or heap allocator with the ability to detect this

 #source use-after-free.c